PlainBytes/PlainBytes.Mediation/README.md

 # PlainBytes.Mediation

 YAMI (Yet another mediator implementation).
-Primary goals: is to keep it simple, open and free.
+Opinionated Mediator implementation to serve the authors needs.
+With the aim to keep it free and open-source.